ewsdocker/debian-gimp/README.md

 **Gimp (complete) in a Debian-based Docker image.**

 #### GitHub Current Source is EDGE
-The _9.6.0_ version is now under development.
+The _9.6.1_ version is now under development.
 It will show itself as _EDGE_ in Docker hub Tags.

-The _9.6.0_ and _EDGE_ tags are development versions of GitHub source and debian-firefox Docker image, respectively.
+The _9.6.0_ and _EDGE_ tags are development versions of GitHub source and Docker image, respectively.

-For working source/image, stick with the current release tag (_9.5.9_).
+For working source/image, stick with the current release tag (_9.6.0_).

 **NOTE**
 **ewsdocker/debian-gimp** is designed to be used on a Linux system configured to support **Docker user namespaces** .